-Productivity is a measure of the amount of output a business produces for a unit of input.
-In its simplest form, labour productivity measures the amount of output produced per worker: higher productivity means that a business produces more output for each worker it employs.
+Labour productivity is the measure of how much output is produced per unit of labour input, for instance, per worker.
+Higher productivity means that a business produces more output for each worker it employs.

-The business-specific measure of labour input that we used in this analysis was employment - including both employees and working proprietors - and was obtained from the Inter-Departmental Business Register (IDBR) at the time of sample selection of the ABS.
+The business-specific measure of labour input which we used in this analysis was employment - including both employees and working proprietors - and was acquired from the Inter-Departmental Business Register (IDBR) at the time of sample selection of the ABS.

 The article Firm-level labour productivity measures from the Annual Business Survey, UK: 1998 to 2019 contains further details on how the productivity statistics are computed.Back to table of contents

 Contact details for this Article